Harare, capital of Zimbabwe

 The public transport system within the city includes both public and private sector operations.
 The public transport system of buses, run by ZUPCO still exist but have largely been replaced by privately owned commuter kombis and minibuses which are more flexible stopping wherever it is convenient for the commuter.
 For inter-city travel again see the transport section of the guide.

-Harare is situated in the north eastern part of Zimbabwe and has an agreeable subtropical highland climate with an average annual temperature is 18°C (64 °F) This is rather low for the tropics and is due to its high altitude at an elevation of 1,483 metres (4,865 feet) and a cool south-easterly airflow.
+Harare is situated in the north eastern part of Zimbabwe and has an agreeable subtropical highland climate with an average annual temperature of 18°C (64 °F) This is rather low for the tropics and is due to its high altitude at an elevation of 1,483 metres (4,865 feet) and a cool south-easterly airflow.

 There are three main seasons: